JanHerca/urantiapedia/output/wikijs/en/article/Olga_Lopez/Mas_Alla_de_las_Matematicas.md

 ## 19. The role of the mind

 According to the UB, the material mind and therefore framed within spacetime cannot obtain a “scientific” demonstration of the existence of superior mechanisms.
-As beings endowed with a finite mind, we tend to consider as automatic and mechanical phenomena that are actually directed by higher intelligences ([UB 42:11.3-4](/en/The_Urantia_Book/42#p11_3) and [UB 42:11.7](/en/The_Urantia_Book/42#p11_7)).
+As beings endowed with a finite mind, we tend to consider as automatic and mechanical phenomena that are actually directed by higher intelligences (<a id="a92_309"></a>[UB 42:11.3-4](/en/The_Urantia_Book/42#p11_3) and <a id="a92_359"></a>[UB 42:11.7](/en/The_Urantia_Book/42#p11_7)).
 Does this mean that we are “condemned” to obtain a partial and very limited view of reality?
 Of course, we will not obtain the total vision with the current mind, but this can be a good instrument to reach higher levels of insight if we are able to harmonize science, philosophy and religion, placing each one in its corresponding field.

 > “_Science teaches man to speak the new language of mathematics and trains his thoughts along lines of exacting precision.
-And science also stabilizes philosophy through the elimination of error, while it purifies religion by the destruction of superstition._” ([UB 81:6.10](/en/The_Urantia_Book/81#p6_10))
+And science also stabilizes philosophy through the elimination of error, while it purifies religion by the destruction of superstition._” (<a id="a94_263"></a>[UB 81:6.10](/en/The_Urantia_Book/81#p6_10))

 The mind is, of course, the great integrator, the one that relates the material level with the spiritual.
-Therefore, it is not surprising that “_The Conjoint Actor is...the one who integrates the mathematical causes and effects of the material levels with the intentions and volitional motives of the spiritual level_” ([UB 115:3.14](/en/The_Urantia_Book/115#p3_14)).
+Therefore, it is not surprising that “_The Conjoint Actor is...the one who integrates the mathematical causes and effects of the material levels with the intentions and volitional motives of the spiritual level_” (<a id="a96_320"></a>[UB 115:3.14](/en/The_Urantia_Book/115#p3_14)).

 The worst that can happen, and the Book often insists on this, is that we focus our attention exclusively on one aspect of reality, to the detriment of other equally important aspects.
 This is what happens today with the excessive scientism and materialism that surrounds us.

-> “_There always exists the danger that the purely physical scientist may become afflicted with mathematical pride and statistical egotism, not to mention spiritual blindness._” ([UB 133:5.4](/en/The_Urantia_Book/133#p5_4))
+> “_There always exists the danger that the purely physical scientist may become afflicted with mathematical pride and statistical egotism, not to mention spiritual blindness._” (<a id="a100_179"></a>[UB 133:5.4](/en/The_Urantia_Book/133#p5_4))

 It is therefore a question of integrating all the aspects in an overall vision: it will never be stressed enough that all our gifts must serve us to obtain an expanded vision of reality, which encompasses its three levels (material, mental and spiritual) and harmonize and integrate them.

 It is not a question of science, philosophy and religion being mixed arbitrarily, but of being harmonized; rather it is human beings who must harmonize them within.
-As it says in the UB: the universe does not resemble the laws and mechanisms that the scientist discovers, but it would be more like the scientist who thinks, who uses his mental gifts to understand the functioning of the cosmos ([UB 195:7.22](/en/The_Urantia_Book/195#p7_22)) .
+As it says in the UB: the universe does not resemble the laws and mechanisms that the scientist discovers, but it would be more like the scientist who thinks, who uses his mental gifts to understand the functioning of the cosmos (<a id="a104_395"></a>[UB 195:7.22](/en/The_Urantia_Book/195#p7_22)) .

 ## Definitely...

 Abstract reasoning is a typically human quality that allows us to investigate and learn about reality and even takes us to its limits.
 Mathematics, in my opinion, is a tool of the mind that allows us to glimpse many clues that divinity has been leaving so that we can intuit its presence.
 In light of all this, mechanism seems, once again, an absurd and incomplete explanation of reality.

 > “_Materialism reduces man to a soulless automaton and constitutes him merely an arithmetical symbol finding a helpless place in the mathematical formula of an unromantic and mechanistic universe.
-But whence comes all this vast universe of mathematics without a Master Mathematician?_” ([UB 195:6.8](/en/The_Urantia_Book/195#p6_8))
+But whence comes all this vast universe of mathematics without a Master Mathematician?_” (<a id="a110_288"></a>[UB 195:6.8](/en/The_Urantia_Book/195#p6_8))

 Beyond mathematics hides... the Mathematician Master.